tomaszgarbus/rune-ovningsbok/README.md

 ## Mobile support.

 Currently, mobile is not supported.
-You can open the app on your phone, but the layout was designed for PC.
-Rewriting in React Native is in plans.
+You can open the app on your phone (in the browser), but the layout was designed for PC.

+Rewriting the app in React Native for Android is in progress.